Bellingham Housing FAQs

 Infill Toolkit – The City will also be evaluating opportunities to create greater housing availability and choice by revisiting areas that the Infill Toolkit is allowed.

-Comprehensive Plan Update – Work on the 2025 Comprehensive Plan update will begin in 2023.
+Comprehensive Plan Update – Work on the 2025 Comprehensive Plan update began in 2023 and will conclude by December 2025.
 This effort will include community-wide discussions of how Bellingham can improve housing supply, choice, and affordability for households in all income levels.

-Process Improvements – Evaluate options for further process improvements to help streamline the City’s land use and permitting timelines.
+Process Improvements – Staff will be evaluating options for further process improvements to help streamline the City’s land use and permitting timelines.